valeriofpecchia/Pyrheliometry/README.md

 This work was done for the "Museo degli Strumenti di Fisica" in collaboration with the University of Pisa.
 The project focuses on measuring solar irradiance at the Earth's surface.

-The two Arduino sketches are designed to be installed on the microcontroller.
+The two `.ino` sketches are designed to be installed on the microcontroller.
 They perform temperature measurements, serial data transmission, and display a live plot on the integrated screen of the Heltec WiFi Kit 32 (V3).

 The two `.ipynb` notebooks are used to properly visualize the data, save them as `.txt` files, and perform further analysis.